 - Do not eat unpasteurized milk products as they could cause illness and lead to miscarriage.

-If you have not yet started shopping then you can start shopping for baby clothes, essentials and setting up the nursery by the 26th week.
-Since these are the final days of your pregnancy you should involve your spouse in the planning as well
+If you have not yet started shopping then you can start shopping for baby clothes, essentials, and setting up the nursery by the 26th week.
+You can buy maternity dresses from Bella Mama, which are comfortable with flowy silhouettes.
+Maternity kurtis are a good bet too, with bright prints which add a festive flair to the whole outfit.
+Since these are the final days of your pregnancy, you should involve your spouse in the planning as well.

 Conclusion: The 26th week of pregnancy is a time when there are a lot of crucial developments taking place.
 It is important that you are informed and proceed through the remaining journey with confidence.